 Not everything is going to go according to plan all the time and you should be able to adjust to the circumstances.

 Picture traveling for 12 hours to a destination with a different time zone from your last location and having to Skype with a client in a 3rd time zone.
 If this seems exhausting to you, maybe you need to rethink going nomad.

-Constant change and uncertainty can be drivers of creativity for one person or be draining and annoying for another one.
+Constant change and uncertainty can be drivers of creativity for one person.
+They could also be draining and annoying for another.
 Therefore, if what you seek as a professional are predictability and a stable income, the nomadic lifestyle most likely doesn’t suit you.

 Living as a digital nomad: A challenge or an adventure?

 If you want to take your freelancing to the next level, becoming a digital nomad is fun but challenging at the same time.
 You are infinitely free to work whenever you wish from.
 At least, as long as your finances allow it.

 Digital nomads have to keep adapting to a constantly changing environment.
 Thus, it is important to understand that this digital nomad lifestyle is not for everyone.
 Before making the decision to pack your bags and relocate somewhere tropical consider the topics discussed in this blog.
 Ask yourself “What do you value most: stability or adventure?”
 If you also like knowing the numbers, then check the statistics by workationing.com on the digital nomad lifestyle.

 Whatever you decide, you can always keep Elorus with you to help you organize your finances and get paid on time!